RelationRx/pyrelational/docs/source/notes/quick_start.rst

 Quickstart and introduction by example
 ======================================

-As discussed in the :ref:`whatisal` section, the **pyrelational** package decomposes the active learning workflow into four main components: 1) a data manager, 2) a model, 3) an acquisition strategy built around an informativeness measure, and 4) an oracle.
+As discussed in the :ref:`whatisal` section, the **PyRelationAL** package decomposes the active learning workflow into four main components: 1) a data manager, 2) a model, 3) an acquisition strategy built around an informativeness measure, and 4) an oracle.
 Note however, that the oracle is external to the package.
 In this section, we work through an example to illustrate how to instantiate and combine a data manager, a model, and an acquisition strategy.